What Is Process Mining?

 Where is process mining used?

 Process mining can be used for business process management and process improvement in any application in any industry, in particular, financial services, telecommunications, healthcare and retail — industries with extensive data that can be used as a basis and where deviations in processes from their intended behavior can have expensive consequences.

-- Financial Services: As transaction volumes have increased and more businesses become digitized, manual processes do not effectively catch all anomalous behavior.
-Faced with greater regulatory and audit requirements, process mining offers financial services companies the opportunity to continuously and comprehensively discover problems within high-volume processes.
+- Financial Services: As the volume of transactions have increased and more businesses become digitized, manual processes do not effectively catch all anomalous behavior.
+Faced with greater regulatory and audit requirements, process mining offers companies in the financial services the opportunity to continuously and comprehensively discover problems within high-volume processes.

 - Telecommunications: As subscriber volumes continue to grow and activations become ever more automated in the world of telecommunications, the risk of failed activations becomes significant.
 Process mining helps telecommunications firms faced with greater volumes of orders the opportunity to discover expensive problems and customer fallout in their Order-to-Activation processes.